Walter Mondale: Vice presidency (1977–1981)

 Mondale cast one tie-breaking vote in the U.S. Senate on November 4, 1977, allowing the Social Security financing bill to be passed.

+In 1980, Mondale opened the Olympic Winter Games in Lake Placid, New York; as of 2026, he was the most recent non-head of state of a republic to open any Olympic Games.

 1980 election

 Carter and Mondale were renominated at the 1980 Democratic National Convention, but soundly lost to the Republican ticket of Ronald Reagan and George H. W. Bush.
-That year, Mondale opened the 1980 Olympic Winter Games in Lake Placid, New York.

 Carter and Mondale were the longest-living post-presidential team in American history.
 On May 23, 2006, they had been out of office for 9,254 days (25 years, 4 months and 3 days), surpassing the former record established by President John Adams and Vice President Thomas Jefferson, both of whom died on July 4, 1826.
 On September 8, 2012, Carter surpassed Herbert Hoover as the president with the longest retirement from office.
 On April 23, 2014, Mondale surpassed Richard Nixon as the vice president with the longest retirement from office at 12,146 days (33 years, 3 months and 3 days).
 At the time of his death, Mondale was the oldest living U.S. vice president and Carter was the oldest living U.S. president.